Skull220/DDLCtVN/README.md

 >Special Thanks

-"CampinKarl, for starting this all."
+CampinKarl, for starting this all.

-"Pi, for giving me a footing."
+Pi, for giving me a footing.

-"All my Friends in the DDMC, for keeping me up through thick and thin."
+All my Friends in the DDMC, for keeping me up through thick and thin.

-"And, of course, you, for enjoying my mod."
+And, of course, you, for enjoying my mod.